5 things to know about this year's John Deere Classic

 Plenty for kids to do

-Today, Tuesday, July 9, is Youth Day, and kids have chances to have fun and learn about golf.
-At 9 a.m., the Youth Family Zone opens near the ninth tee box; the first 750 child visitors get a free hat, Chick-Fil-A lunch on the course and a bobblehead of last year's champ, Michael Kim.

-"They can walk the golf course, get autographs from pros," McGuire said.
-At 2 p.m., Viktor Haviland and Ricky Barnes will give a free clinic.
-"Then we'll let them break some glass, let the pros break some glass and show off their skills.
-It's a really good opportunity to let the little kids get up close to the pros."

-Even after Youth Day, there's still plenty for kids to do at the JDC.
-Kids are admitted free with a paid adult, and the Family Zone is open all week with interactive games, putting competitions and a golf simulator to test themselves.
+There's plenty for kids to do at the JDC.
+Kids are admitted free with a paid adult, and the Family Zone — which is situated in the area along the ninth fairway — is open all week from 9 a.m. to 5 p.m. with interactive games, putting competitions and a golf simulator to test themselves.

 Food, drink and amenities